Kriaa89/Kriaa89/README.md

 ## 💞️ Looking to Collaborate On
 - Python and Flask-based projects
 - Database optimization and design

 ## 📫 How to Reach Me
 - Email: https://www.linkedin.com/in/abdallah-yessine-kriaa-4355562b2/
 - LinkedIn: abdallahkriaa0@gmail.com

+## 💼 Skills
+- Python
+- Flask
+- HTML & CSS
+- MySQL
+- SQL

 ## 😄 Pronouns
-- he
+- he  / him

 ## ⚡ Fun Fact
 - I’m fascinated by the seamless interaction between web applications and databases, and I love experimenting with user-centric designs!